to all articles

 4) How do you decide which images to use in your videos?
 What is important?

-I'm a perfectionist when it comes to searching, I pay attention to a lot of little things.
+I'm a perfectionist when it comes to searching, I pay attention to many little things.
 First, there are overlays in the split screen that you can see in the videos.
 I use portrait photos of players and officials.
 It's important to me that they are alone in the picture and that it's immediately clear who they are.
 On the other hand, I use a lot of full-screen images.
 These are high-resolution action shots that describe individual scenes and show what I am trying to explain verbally.
 If possible, there should be no gap between text and image.

 Hansi Flick portrait headcoach press conference FC BarcelonaIMAGO / ZUMA Press Wire / Javier Borrego | Portrait of head coach Hansi Flick during a press conference of FC Barcelona.